-The principal activities of the subsidiaries are set out in Note 13.
+The principal activity of the subsidiary is set out in Note 14.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 2.1 Basis of preparation

 The financial statements are prepared in accordance with the historical cost basis, except as disclosed in the accounting policies below, and are drawn up in accordance with the provisions of the Public Sector (Governance) Act, the Act and Statutory Board Financial Reporting Standards ("SB-FRS"), including Interpretations of SB-FRS ("INT SB-FRS") and SB-FRS Guidance Notes.